-A minimum of 4 (four) credits are required for each of two semesters.
+A minimum of 4 (four) credits are required for each of two semesters of the advanced year.
 Each credit hour equals 56.25 clock hours.
-A minimum number of 225 clock hours per semester is required for a total of 450 clock hours.
-Co-requisites: course in social work methods and field seminar are required according to the level of the student.
+A minimum of 225 clock hours per semester is required for a total of 450 clock hours.
+Students who elect 6 (six) credits for each semester of the advanced year must complete 338 clock hours per semester for a total of 678 clock hours.
+Corequisite: course in social work methods and field seminar are required by the level of the student.